jacobfgrant/ansible-configure/README.md

 This playbook is customized for me.
 I suggest you fork it and change it to fit your needs.
 You *probably* don't want my SSH public keys on your system.

-To configure a machine using `ansible-pull`, you can run `sudo ansible-pull https://github.com/jacobfgrant/ansible-configure.git --connection=local --inventory 127.0.0.1, main.yml` on a system with Ansible installed.
+To configure a machine using `ansible-pull`, you can run `sudo ansible-pull --url https://github.com/jacobfgrant/ansible-configure.git -i $(uname -n), main.yml` on a system with Ansible installed.

 Alternatively, you can run this playbook as you normally would using Ansible against any number of hosts.